Adnezz/VoiceFalloffOverride/README.md

 Allows local customization of the distance values on player voices, AKA: the voice falloff distance.
 Does NOT change how far other players hear voices travel, only changes what you hear.

 Also includes a fix for voice spatialization.
 A recent VRChat update disabled spatial audio on avatar voices, making voices very hard to localize in a crowd.
+This may have been fixed as of 1121, so it is not enabled by default, but it's still there if you want to experiment.

 ## Background
 I wrote this because I often felt like I was drowning in voices when hanging out in a crowd in VRChat.
 I can't tell for certain, but it feels like voice localization and falloff has taken a turn for the worse over recent updates.
 With this mod, I can lower the distance and stay focused on the conversation I'm having with the people immediately around me.